dpeckett/lvm2/testdata/udev/README.md

 For the containerized integration tests we need to run a minimal Udev daemon,

-On paper lvm2 can work without udev but many operations have an implicit requirement on it.
+On paper LVM2 can work without Udev but many operations have an implicit requirement on it.